-Therefore, Angela Rayner is further delegitimised via moralising discourse that frames her as both delighting in engaging in sexually manipulative practices ("Mrs Rayner herself who joked about her "tactic", extract 9) and an enthusiastic member of a masculinised Westminster drinking culture "on the booze-fuelled terrace" ("one of them a woman", extract 12).
-In sum, she is positioned as unsuitable as a politician because of her purposeful transgressions from idealised, White, middle-class, feminised, standards of respectability (R. Brown & Gregg, 2012; Lennox et al., 2018; Skeggs, 2005).
+Therefore, Angela Rayner is further delegitimised via a moralising discourse that frames her as both delighting in engaging in sexually manipulative practices (Extract 9: "Mrs Rayner herself who joked about her 'tactic'") and an enthusiastic member of a masculinised Westminster drinking culture "on the booze-fuelled terrace" (Extract 12: "one of them a woman").
+In sum, she is positioned as unsuitable as a politician because of her purposeful transgressions from idealised, White, middle-class, feminised respectability standards (Brown & Gregg, 2012; Lennox et al., 2018; Skeggs, 2005).

-Working-class heroes - gendered and classed respectability in parliament
+Working-class heroes: Gendered and classed respectability in parliament

-This, significantly less prominent, discourse promotes even-handedness through a countercharacterisation of Rayner as a hard-working woman on the receiving end of sexism and classism.
-However, while Rayner is depicted as a down-to-earth woman of the people and a respected debater and politician, she nevertheless remains marked out as a classed, gendered Other within the elite space of UK politics.
-"Ms Rayner, 41, a socialist grandmother who left school at 16 while pregnant and with no qualifications before becoming a care worker, has frequently landed blows on the Prime Minister during sparky - some say flirty - exchanges.
-(Article 1, Owen, 2022a")
+This significantly less prominent discourse serves to promote even-handedness via a counter-characterisation of Angela Rayner as a hard-working woman on the receiving end of sexism and classism.
+However, whilst Angela Rayner is depicted as a down-to-earth woman of the people and a respected debater and politician, she nevertheless remains marked out as a classed, gendered Other within the elite space of U.K. politics.

+"Ms Rayner, 41, a socialist grandmother who left school at 16 while pregnant and with no qualifications before becoming a care worker, has frequently landed blows on the Prime Minister during sparky-some say flirty-exchanges."
+(Article 1, Owen, 2022a)

-"By mentioning the standout achievement of Ms Rayner's career - that she has managed to break into the inner circle of Westminster's power elite despite leaving school at 16 without qualifications after becoming pregnant".
+"By mentioning the standout achievement of Ms Rayner's career-that she has managed to break into the inner circle of Westminster's power elite despite leaving school at 16 without qualifications after becoming pregnant."
 (Article 64, Owen, 2022b)

-Extract 13 (from the originating article) uses age as a temporal anchor against which the subsequent detail is judged.
-Setting aside the political positioning ("socialist"), we learn that Rayner is a "grandmother" at "41", who "left school at 16 while pregnant".
-This anchoring draws on socially located norms where, first, contemporary White middle-class women complete higher education, then establish a career, and then start a family.
-Women who do not follow this sequenced trajectory are derogated (Wilson & Huntington, 2006).
-These norms sit within a wider narrative of working-class mothers as lazy, wilfully oblivious, morally corrupt and, finally, to blame for any current or future health and social problems encountered by their children (Rickett, 2016).
-This use of temporal anchoring, therefore, powerfully invokes socially situated, classed and gendered understandings to construct a morally questionable mother.
+Extract 13 (originating article) uses age as a temporal anchor against which the subsequent detail is judged.
+Setting aside the political positioning ("socialist"), we learn that Angela Rayner is a "grandmother" at "41," who "left school at 16 while pregnant."
+This anchoring draws on socially located norms where, first, contemporary, White, middle-class women complete higher education, then establish a career, and then start a family, and women who do not follow this sequenced trajectory are derogated (Wilson & Huntington, 2006).
+These norms sit within a wider narrative of working-class mothers as lazy, wilfully oblivious, morally corrupt, and, finally, to blame for any current or future health and social problems encountered by their children (Rickett, 2016).
+This use of temporal anchoring therefore powerfully invokes socially situated, classed, and gendered understandings to create a morally questionable mother.

 Extract 14 is from a response article published by the same author in the same newspaper.
-The author claims bemusement at criticisms following the original article, with a notable footing shift (Goffman, 1981) referring to Angela Rayner's "standout achievements".
-Yet, her character is re-marked as morally dubious via a reformulated version of the same biographic description.
-A character deficit framing is offered where Angela Rayner "managed" to access elite politics, "despite" herself, delivered via a three-part list (Jefferson, 1990) that renders her knowable as someone who left "school at 16 without qualifications after becoming pregnant".
+While the author claims bemusement at criticisms following the original article, with a notable footing shift (Goffman, 1981) referring to Angela Rayner's "standout achievements," her character is remarked as morally dubious via a reformulated version of the same biographic description.
+A character deficit framing is offered where Angela Rayner "managed" to access elite politics "despite" herself, delivered via a three-part list (Jefferson, 1990) that renders her knowable as someone who left school a "16" without "qualifications" after becoming pregnant.

-Discussions about Angela Rayner's education remain a focal concern of the working-class hero discourse.
-This counter-narrative offers a superficial celebration of a working-class hero.
-An alternative reading reveals mundane reliance on classed and gendered ideals that do little to go beyond that of working-class women's success despite assumed classed and gendered deficits.
-This is further illustrated in the following extracts.
+Discussions about Angela Rayner's education remain a focal concern of Discourse 2, and whilst, superficially, this counter-narrative offers a celebration of a "working-class hero," an alternative reading reveals a mundane reliance on classed and gendered ideals that do little to shift the dial beyond that of a woman who succeeds despite her assumed classed and gendered deficits.

-"She may have missed out on the overrated union debating society experience, but she has all the brains and passion she needs to floor the rogue prime minister in open combat".
+"She may have missed out on the overrated union debating society experience, but she has all the brains and passion she needs to floor the rogue prime minister in open combat."
 (Article 38, O'Grady, 2022)